 If you're a fan of Orange Is the New Black, then you know by now that it's based on the real experiences of Piper Kerman.
-Kerman, known as Piper Chapman (and played by Taylor Schilling) on the show, published a bestselling memoir by the same name.
+Kerman, known as Piper Chapman (and played by Taylor Schilling) on the show, published a bestselling memoir of the same name.
 While Kerman says the show, headed by Weeds creator Jenji Kohan, is not a docudrama whatsoever, her real-life experience does come through in the series.
-Without giving too much away, here are factual details behind the series.Source: Getty / Charles Norfleet
+Obviously, the show has diverted a lot since we've been through seasons two and three, but here are factual details that inspired the series.Source: Getty/Charles Norfleet

 After college, the real Piper Kerman fell for a woman caught up in an international drug ring.
 In the book, she calls her Nora, and if you watch the show, you know her as Alex (played by Laura Prepon).
 The real Piper smuggled $10,000 from Chicago to Brussels, Belgium, during her time with Nora, and 10 years later, the law caught up with her.
 In a 2010 interview with NPR, Kerman said that while she had long harbored resentment toward Nora, during her time in prison, she accepted full responsibility for the drug-ring days.
 She said, "It was a reckless and selfish time in my life."Source: Netflix